Updated: 7 minute read

 Always-on customer support with AI assistants

-Many homeowners expect prompt responses, regardless of time.
-An automated chat or voice assistant meets them in that moment, fielding questions about pricing, services, or availability and slotting confirmed appointments straight into your calendar.
+About 27% of calls to home service businesses go unanswered, and after hours that share climbs.
+An automated chat or voice assistant meets homeowners in that moment, fielding questions about pricing, services, or availability and slotting confirmed appointments straight into your calendar.
 Because the assistant never sleeps, every after-hours inquiry stays with your company instead of drifting to a competitor.

 Smarter lead qualification and booking